 The lid of the solid wood box is in fact double sided with the Monopoly board on one side and Sorry on the other side.

-Next up was the first vintage series in 2005.
+Next up was the first Vintage Game Collection series in 2005.
 This set was in a wooden box with a slide off cover.
 Mr. Monopoly with a fist full of cash adorned the cover.
 The face of the board has this same graphic, otherwise it’s identical to the Nostalgia series set from 2001.
 You could buy a Scrabble, Clue, etc. version to make up a full set which would look like a set of books on your shelf.

 2005 was also Monopoly’s 70th anniversary with Parker Brothers and two special anniversary editions were released.
 The first, was the 70th Anniversary tin.
 This set came with a foil wrapped board, eight each of 4 different style houses, 12 different hotels and 12 large, chrome plated, re-designed tokens; Scottie dog, thimble, wheelbarrow, satchel of cash, iron, train, cannon, motor boat, high heel shoe, top hat, horse and rider, and classic speedster.
 The oversized rule booklet still doesn’t have the history right.
 It seems even more incorrect than the 50th anniversary set was.